Already $190,000 raised! Join our Crowdfunding Campaign (from $100 USD) and help us continue to create a more welcoming world

-Traveling with misterb&b is an exciting, cool and sharing experience.
-But it’s also about trust and respect: because when you stay with a host, they’re inviting you into their home and their life.
-So, from simply saying thank you to respecting the rules, to sweet gestures of gratitude, here are 7 ways to be an awesome misterb&b guest and get yourself a glistening review.
+Traveling with misterb&b is an exciting, cool and shared experience.
+But it’s also about trust and respect.
+When you stay with a host, they’re inviting you into their home and quite likely into their life.
+So, from simply saying thank you and respecting the rules, to sweet gestures of gratitude, here are 7 ways to be an awesome misterb&b guest and get yourself a glistening review.

 1) Keep your host updated

 Before booking, check if your host has added specific house rules on their listing.
-So, whether it’s about inviting other guests over, not cooking or playing loud music, or using a specific bathroom, make sure you know the score.
-Respect the neighbors, too: keep volume down in stairwells and when coming back late… especially if you’ve had one too many!
+Whether it relates to inviting other guests over, not cooking or playing loud music, or using a specific bathroom, make sure you know the score.
+Respect the neighbors, too: keep your volume down in stairwells and when coming back late… especially if you’ve had one too many!

 If, for any reason, you’re unhappy with something, tell your host ASAP.
-The vast majority of hosts will bend over backwards to help their guests, but can only do so if they know about an issue.
+The vast majority of hosts will bend over backwards to help their guests, but they can only do so if they know about an issue.
 Open communication is key, and it will result in a more positive experience for both you and the host.
 What you shouldn’t do is stay silent and then only mention it in your post-stay review.
 Talking of which…

 And if you're a host, you need to check out 12 top tips to become the perfect misterb&b host!